int32at/localizr/README.md

 localizr.js
 ========

 localizr.js provides a simple way to localize your web apps!
+Check it out in action [here](http://jsfiddle.net/3Jhr9/)!

 ###Why?
 Simple - i was not statisfied with the alternatives that are provided by various (i18n) plugins.
 I had the following scenario when i developed localizr: